Dr Andrew Moran

 - Senior Fellow of the Higher Education Academy

-- course leader for International Relations BA and International Relations and Law BA, and International Relations and Languages
+- Course leader for International Relations BA, International Relations and Law BA, and International Relations and Languages

 Andrew has contributed to scholarly journals such as Presidential Studies Quarterly, White House Studies, Political Studies, Party Politics, and Democratization (for which he was Book Reviews Editor for five years) and has appeared on BBC News 24, CNN, the Voice of Russia, and Bloomberg TV.

 A member of the Learning and Teaching Group of the British International Studies Association, which was founded in 2010 to promote scholarship and innovation in learning and teaching in international relations, he is also a guest lecturer for the Political Studies Association, British Association of American Studies, and the Eccles Centre at the British Library.

 In 2012, Andrew was delighted to be awarded the title of ‘Most Inspirational Lecturer’ in the University’s student-led teaching awards, and has been nominated regularly as ‘Best Lecturer’.
 He has served on degree validation panels at the University of Northamptonshire and Middlesex University and was an external examiner at the University of the West of England.
 Andrew is also a Freeman of the City of London.

 Andrew’s research interests include American foreign and economic policy, the death penalty in America, American politics and the presidency, Security Studies, cyberspace, and the changing nature of power in the 21st Century.
 He would welcome any research applications in these areas.

 - A. Moran, “Barack Obama and the Return of ‘Declinism’: Rebalancing American Foreign Policy in an Era of Multipolarity,” in E. Ashbee and J. Dumbrell, The Obama Presidency and the Politics of Change, Palgrave, 2016.